-02 – US peacekeepers pour into Bosnia to try to keep the peace between Bosnian Serbs and Muslims, following the signing of the Dayton peace plan last month.
+02 – US peacekeepers pour into Bosnia to keep the peace between Bosnian Serbs and Muslims, following the signing of the Dayton peace plan last month.

 05 – Yahya Ayyash – thought to be behind a wave of Islamic suicide bombings against Israel – is killed in Gaza by a booby-trapped cellular telephone.

-07 – One of the biggest blizzards in US history hits the eastern side of the country causing more than 100 deaths.
+07 – One of the biggest blizzards in US history hits the country’s eastern side, causing more than 100 deaths.

-08 – Former French president Francois Mitterand dies at the age of 79.
+08 – Former French president Francois Mitterand dies at the age of 79 from prostate cancer.

-16 – Jamaican authorities open fire on Jimmy Buffet’s seaplane, which is carrying Buffet and singer Bono from U2.
+16 – Jamaican authorities open fire on Jimmy Buffet’s seaplane, carrying Buffet and singer Bono from U2.
 They later apologise, explaining that they mistakenly thought the plane belonged to a drug trafficker.

 18 – Lisa Marie Presley files for divorce from Michael Jackson.